strika/cryogen-website/resources/templates/md/posts/2016-03-21-hello-world.md

 used daily by thousands of developers around the world.

 Now, I decided to join my wife [Tanja](http://hackberry.co) and to find a niche where we can make a difference.
 We're still working on that.
-Until then, I'll to work as an independent consultant.
+Until then, I'll work as an independent consultant.

 I plan to use this page as the log of my weekly activities.
 I'm still not sure if